The Art of Tea Production from Leaf to Cup

 brew, faq, tea, Teapicking -

 Tea production is a meticulous process that involves a series of steps to transform raw, plucked leaves into the aromatic brew we enjoy.
-From the rolling of leaves to the delicate art of sencha, let's delve into the fascinating world of tea production methods.
+From the rolling of leaves to the delicate art of sencha, tea leaves go through a lot before they become the comforting brew we know and love.

 Rolling: Shaping the Leaves

-The first crucial step in tea production is rolling.
-This process involves flattening and shaping the leaves, which helps release the tea's natural flavours and aromas.
-There are several rolling methods used worldwide:
+The first crucial step in tea production is referred to as rolling.
+As the name suggests, this process involves flattening and shaping the leaves in a rolling motion which helps release the tea's natural flavours and aromas.
+There are several rolling methods used across the globe:

 • Hand-rolling: A traditional method that involves rolling the leaves by hand, often used for high-quality teas such as our Silver Needle and Jasmine Silver Needle.